Top Ten on Tour: Masterpieces acquired for the Netherlands thanks to the BankGiro Lottery

 4 - 27 November at the Fries museum in Leeuwarden

-The Kröller-Müller Museum, the Van Gogh Museum, the Rijksmuseum and the Mauritshuis are collaborating on a special project this autumn.
-From 4 October 2017 through 25 March 2018, the four museums will send ten masterpieces on tour to various museums in the Netherlands.
+From 4 October 2017 through 25 March 2018 the Kröller-Müller Museum, the Van Gogh Museum, the Rijksmuseum and the Mauritshuis will send ten masterpieces on tour to various museums in the Netherlands.

 The exhibition Top Ten on Tour: Masterpieces acquired for the Netherlands thanks to the BankGiro Lottery will feature works by renowned artists such as Rembrandt, Appel, Steen, Monet, and Picasso.
 All ten artworks are major acquisitions from the period 1999-2016 and were purchased thanks to the support from the participants of the BankGiro Lottery and other individuals, funds, businesses, and public money.
 A tour of outstanding examples of major acquisitions that were only made possible thanks to this financial support.